iporepos/plans/_sources/userguide.rst.txt

     %pip install git+https://github.com/iporepos/plans.git@main

-This installation is also enough for installing all dependencies needed for running ``plans``.
+This installation procedure is also enough for installing all dependencies needed for running ``plans``.

 .. _user guide workflow: